usesapi/replicate-chrome-demo/README.md

 # Sapi
 This project uses [Sapi](https://usesapi.com) to allow using the replicate API without developing a backend.
-To learn more, check out this tutorial:
+To learn more, visit the full tutorial at: https://sapi.gitbook.io/replicate.com-apps-tutorials/chrome-extension-create-disney-character-from-any-face-on-the-web

 # How To Use